 TO DO: Have regular conversations with your student rather than expect him/her to have an instant answer to all your specific questions.

 - Do you want specific planning details?
-Please TALK to your student about taking notes and sharing them with you.
+Please TALK to your student about sharing their notes with you.
 She/he will do this better if they know what things YOU are particularly interested in knowing.
 Be prepared that all the details you want may not be available yet.

 - There are many other details students MUST know and do.
 These may not be the things in the forefront of your mind and your student needs to pay as much attention to these things as well as to the things that interest you.

-- Encourage your student to START all registration/enrollment/application processes for their host site as soon as they get the announcement that it is available.
-The deadline should be considered the date that every question the student has has been answered and all documents are ready to present for the process.
+- Encourage your student to START all registration/enrollment/application processes for their host site as soon as they get the announcement to do so.
+The deadline should be considered the date that every question the student has, has been answered and all documents are ready to present.
 OIE cannot always "fix" late or missed deadlines.
 Especially for visa processes, the requirements can be changed by a host country at any time and without prior notice.
-Waiting to apply sometimes means the requirements change or that the student discovers something cannot be accomplished in the time remaining.
+Students often discover that they have not started a step with enough time to complete it before the deadline.

 - Students need encouragement to research their destination and host-culture on their own.
 The office provides the student with research topics and a what-you-need-to-know list.